ddsbook/blog/2014/05/dbir-mds.md

 ![plot of chunk mds-label](/blog/images/2014/05/mds-label.png)

 There we have it!
-Now I would probably use that last image as a reference and manually place the labels with an editor.
+Now that last image isn't very pretty and the labels are relatively difficult to read, so I would have just use that last image as a reference and manually place the labels with an editor.
 But we can see the patterns pretty clearly here.
-And with a relatively small amount of code!
+And with a relatively small amount of code, we went from raw JSON in the VCDB to the style of MDS we used on the cover of the DBIR!